 10 Tips for Coparents from a Coparenting Counselor

 In Constance Ahron’s 2005 book, We’re Still Family: What Grown Children Have to Say about Their Parents’ Divorce she states, “The thing that stresses children most, sometimes for many years, is lingering conflict between parents.”
 Research shows a compelling link between consistent parental conflict harming children physically and emotionally throughout their adult lives.
-I once had a young boy in my office and when I asked him how he felt about his parent’s divorce, his entire body tensed up, he rubbed his head, tears rolled down his face and all he could say is, “That’s a hard question…” His body was telling me he was anxious and sad, but he could not find the words to say it.
+I once had a young boy in my office and when I asked him how he felt about his parent’s divorce, his entire body tensed up, he rubbed his head, tears rolled down his face and all he could say was, “That’s a hard question…” His body was telling me he was anxious and sad, but he could not find the words to say it.
 Kids often feel pulled back and forth and caught in the middle of their parents.
 A Coparenting Counselor can help parents find a new way forward, so their kids can have a different future.

-10 tips for coparents from a Coparenting Counselor:
+10 tips for Coparents from a Coparenting Counselor:

 1. It’s not about YOU.